AHEAD OF THE CURVE

 THE LAST WORD The HP monitor will serve you well provided you have the patience to fine tune it

-Note: This review is published in the March 2018 issue of T3 India.
+Note: This review was originally published in the March 2018 issue of T3 India.